cablelabs/micronets-mso-portal/README.md

     npm start
     ```

-## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.

-## Help

-For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).

 #### 1.2 Running the MSO Portal using Docker

 The MSO Portal distro includes a Dockerfile that can be used to construct Docker images.